VeritasSoftware/angular-http-client-ext/README.md

 # Extended HttpClient library
-## The library allows using HttpClient with strongly-typed callbacks.
+## The library allows using Angular's HttpClient with strongly-typed callbacks.
 ### HttpClientExt

 The Angular component is an extended HttpClient.
 It uses HttpClient under the covers.